-My watercolor studies began when my mother purchased a small set of "Cray-pas" for me (oil pastels) at the age of 5, because I was interested in drawing ... my fascination evidently didn't last long.
+My interest in painting and creating began when my mother purchased a small set of "Cray-pas" for me (oil pastels) at the age of 5, because I was interested in drawing ... my fascination evidently didn't last long.

 In 2004 I began instruction for a short while with Margie Samuels of West Caldwell, NJ.
 Margie has a firm grasp on the application of colors, layout and style, favoring landscapes.
 A true artist, Margie shows extreme enthusiasm as she explains her approach to watercolor painting.

-Since sometime in 2009 I've been painting on my own, always the critic.
+Since sometime in 2014 I've been painting on my own, always the critic.
+I often sit down and let my paintbrush and mood guide me.
+Sunflowers are a favorite of mine!

-I have learned from Anna Mason's approach.
+From 2017 until recently (start of 2020) I've learned a lot from Anna Mason's approach.
 Anna is a renowned botanical artist based in the UK, and am always looking for new ways to learn additional techniques.

 I am a member of the New Jersey Watercolor Society.